ByersPlusPlus/bpp-command/README.md

 ## How to compile this?

-Compiling a plugin itself is pretty straight forward.
+Compiling a command library itself is pretty straight forward.

 If you compiled [commandservice](https://github.com/ByersPlusPlus/commandservice) on your machine without Docker, you can simply run `make`.